octobercms/october/.github/CONTRIBUTING.md

 - **Reproduce steps**: Clearly mention the steps to reproduce the bug.

-- **Expected behavior**: Describe how OctoberCMS should behave on above mentioned steps.
+- **Expected behavior**: Describe how October should behave on above mentioned steps.

 - **Actual behavior**: What is the actual result on running above steps i.e. the bug behavior - **include any error messages**.

->**NOTE:** Screenshots and GIFs are very helpful in visuallizing what exactly is going wrong
+If possible, please provide any screenshots or GIFs of the issue occurring to provide us with additional context to determine the cause of the issue.

+>**NOTE**: If you're reporting an issue that you intend to fix yourself, you can skip the Issue step and just submit a Pull Request that fixes the issue (along with a detailed description of the original problem) instead.

 #### Here's how to report an issue on GitHub